Back to Blog

 </html>

-Then in your app you add another page that reads those parameters from the URL and then redirects the user to the auth service.
-The following is an example of such page in React.
+Then, in your app, you add another page that reads those parameters from the URL.
+This new page will include a button that users can click on to trigger the verification process and redirect them to the auth service.
+The following is an example of such a page in React.

 import { useNhostClient } from '@nhost/react'